Kirk Sandall

-Kirk Sandall is an outer suburb of Doncaster, located around 4 mi north-east of the city centre in the English county of South Yorkshire.
+Kirk Sandall is an outer suburb of Doncaster, located around 4 mi north-east of the city centre, in the civil parish of Barnby Dun with Kirk Sandall, in the county of South Yorkshire, England.

 It is served by Kirk Sandall railway station.

+In 1921 the parish had a population of 606.
+On 1 October 1921 the parish was abolished to form "Barnby Dun with Kirk Sandall".

+The name Sandall derives from the Old English sandhalh meaning 'sandy nook of land'.
+Kirk derives from the Old Norse kirkja meaning 'church'.